W3rni0/NahamCon_CTF_2020/readme.md

 print()
 ```
-by running this more efficient script we get the flag in a reasonable time:
+and by running this more efficient script we get the flag in a reasonable time:

 ![](assets//images//homecooked_2.png)